 If you're staying in a private room but still want a little extra security, consider buying a Pacsafe bag for your valuables.
 They're pretty much indestructible and, if secured to a piece of furniture with a retractable cable, make getting into your bag or taking from the room damn near impossible.

 Don't take the hostels reassurances that "we've never had any problems like that here".
 Your travel insurance company won't care about this, and you can bet your bottom dollar that should the worst happen, that same hostel won't be buying you a new macbook.

+We use hostelworld and booking.com to book our hostels, and each should list whether a particular accommodation has lockers.
 New to this whole hostel lark?
 You need to read our beginner's guide to hostels.

 #3 don't necessarily trust a police officer

 In Latin America, cops aren't always what they seem.